 Give the vaccine annually to your Pygmies:

 Your goat should be vaccinated against tetanus and enterotoxemia.
 You can usually buy the vaccine yourself from any feed store.
-This will help if you also talked to your veterinarian about getting a Rabies and Clostridium vaccine for your pygmies.
+This will help if you also talk to your veterinarian about getting a Rabies and Clostridium vaccine for your pygmies.

 Pygmies are small beautiful goats.
 They can easily swim in the water if they have to.
 They are very playful and funny.
 They love their owners and love to spend time with them